Tables for Wedding Reception–How to Choose the Right Shape and Size

 What can your venue accommodate?

-Every venue has its limitations, and you may need to first rule out a few options before landing on the right layout for your wedding.
-The rental company you’re working with will be able to recommend the best side tables for your guest count, provided that they’ve done a walk-through and have appropriate measurements.
+Every venue has its limitations.
+And you may need to first rule out a few options before landing on the right layout for your wedding.
+The furniture company you’re working with will be able to recommend the best side tables for your guest count.
+Provided that they’ve done a walk-through and have appropriate measurements.
 They may also be able to draw a floor plan comparing your top two options and how they’d fit into the space.

 What table shape are you into?